-11.3 If a concern or allegation of abuse arises against the Headteacher, or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of Governors.

-11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay.

-11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved.
+- 11.3 If a concern or allegation of abuse arises against the headteacher or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of Governors. - 11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay. - 11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - 11.6 The Headteacher or Chair of Governors should consider if the concern or allegation meets the harms threshold as outlined in Working Together to Safeguard Children (2023) guidance indicating that a person in a Position of Trust has: - behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children - 11.7 If they feel the criteria is met then they should refer into Coventry LADO using the online referral form on:

+https://myaccount.coventry.gov.uk/service/Allegations against people who work in positions of trust with children referral

-11.6 The Headteacher or Chair of Governors should consider if the concern or allegation meets the harms threshold for Designated Officer intervention and seek guidance/advice if unsure by emailing lado@coventry.gov.uk.
-'Low-level' concern does not mean it is not significant.
+The Headteacher or Chair of Governors can also seek guidance/advice if unsure by emailing lado@coventry.gov.uk.

+- 11.8 'Low-level' concern does not mean it is not significant.
 This is a term used for any concern (no matter how small) that an adult working with a child may have breached the staff Code of Conduct and does not meet the harm threshold.
-Examples of which may include:

-- Being overly friendly with children

-- Having favourites

-- Taking photographs of children on their mobile phone

-- Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
-Or;

-- Humiliating pupils.
+Examples of which may include: - Being overly friendly with children - Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
+Or; - Humiliating pupils.

 The details of the LADO can be found of the front of this policy.
-Immediate referrals can be made via the following link: